shb84/ipygoody/README.md

-# ipyprofiler
+# ipymetatools

-A Jupyter widget to visualize sensitivity profiles of functions.
+A library of Jupyter widgets to visualize meta-models and the data used to train them.

 ---